How collective asperity detachments nucleate slip at frictional interfaces: Stability number of avalanches

 \subsection{Distance to yielding}

-The ability of a block to trigger an avalanche upon an increase in stress of $x_\sigma$ depends on two conditions: if a block yields, and if that yielding triggers an avalanche.
-We can measure both distributions independently.
-For the first we measure, for each block $i$, the additional amount of stress needed to yield: $x_{\varepsilon}^{(i)} \equiv \varepsilon_\mathrm{y}^{(i)} - \varepsilon^{(i)}$ (without loss of generality we directly use strain, which is uniquely related to the stress using the shear modulus: $x_\sigma \sim x_\varepsilon$).
+We distinguish: (I) the distance to yielding of individual blocks from (II) the distance to triggering an avalanche.
+Namely, blocks can yield without triggering an avalanche, which can alter the relevant value of exponent $\theta$.
+We measure both distributions independently.
+For the first distribution (I) we measure, for each block $i$, the additional amount of stress needed to yield: $x_{\varepsilon}^{(i)} \equiv \varepsilon_\mathrm{y}^{(i)} - \varepsilon^{(i)}$ (without loss of generality we directly use strain, which is uniquely related to the stress using the shear modulus: $x_\sigma \sim x_\varepsilon$).
 The distribution displays a pseudo-gap

 with an exponent $\theta^\prime \simeq 2.5$, as shown in Fig.~\ref{fig:stability}(b) and~\ref{fig:si:rho(x):correlate}(a,b).
 Note that this measurement is consistent with the scaling of the cumulative probability of yield events upon a stress increase $\Delta_\sigma = \sigma - \sigma_c$, that scales as $(\Delta_\sigma)^{\theta^\prime + 1}$ as shown in Fig.~\ref{fig:stability}(a).